auralius-dev/NeomorphicClock/README.md

 Neomorphic clock that I'm working on.
 Allows for configuration of timezones.
+Very experimental style.